August Heinrich Petermann: Scotland

 August Petermann gained commercial insight during his years in the cartography business in Edinburgh and London from 1845 to 1854.
 Normally he would have been obliged to work in Berghaus' school until 1849, as it was laid down in the contracts the students had to sign.
 These stated that the students had to work for five years after they finished their studies to pay for their tuition.

-In 1842 Alexander Keith Johnston (1804–1871) visited Gotha to discuss several projects with Perthes.
-These negotiation first resulted in the publication of the National Atlas of General Geography, which contained 4 maps by Berghaus.
+In 1842, Alexander Keith Johnston (1804–1871) visited Gotha to discuss several projects with Perthes.
+These negotiations first resulted in the publication of the National Atlas of General Geography, which contained 4 maps by Berghaus.
 Though Berghaus deemed the commercial and scientific climate in England not ready for scientific maps Johnston persisted in wanting to publish a translation of the Physikalischer Atlas, on which he requested aid from Berghaus.
-With a letter of recommendation by von Humboldt in October 1844 Heinrich 'Henry' Lange joined Johnston in Edinburgh for this purpose.
+With a letter of recommendation by von Humboldt in October 1844, Heinrich 'Henry' Lange joined Johnston in Edinburgh for this purpose.
 Petermann stayed behind in Gotha and became a teacher in the 2nd course of Berghaus' school.
-In April 1845 he followed Lange, who received him in his house in Edinburgh and acquainted him with the friends he had made.
+In April 1845, he followed Lange, who received him in his house in Edinburgh and acquainted him with the friends he had made.
 Together they went on a tour through the Grampians, applying what they had learned by using barometers for height measurements and taking geological and botanical samples.
 Meanwhile, they also worked on Johnston's Physical atlas (Physical geography, illustrating in a series of original designs, the elementary facts of geology, hydrology, meteorology and natural history etc.) and several other cartographic publications.